ysimonson/stack.io/doc/architecture.md

 The registrar maintains a mapping of service names to their ZeroRPC endpoints.
 It itself is implemented as a ZeroRPC service, so - like any other service - it can be used from the client, provided you have authorization.
-Usually you should not need to use it.
+Usually you should not need to use it directly.

 ## Authorizer ##

 This is another ZeroRPC service that exposes an authentication and authorization API for normal username/password-based authentication.
-Again, like any other service, it can be used directly from the client, provided you have the authorization. `stack.normalAuthMiddleware` uses this API for checking a user's credentials.
+Again, like any other service, it can be used directly from the client, provided you have the authorization.
+The normal authentication middleware uses this service for checking a user's credentials.

 The default authorizer includes the notion of users, groups and permissions.
 A user may be a member of zero or more groups.
 A group may have zero or more